-Hour Meter (See Fig 16)
+Hour Meter (See Fig 19)

-The digital hour meter operates whenever the engine is running and keeps track of how many hours the unit has been used.
 Use this meter along with the manual to determine when and what type of service on the unit is needed.
 The display will show the word "LUBE" at the first 25 hours of operation and again at every 100 hours of operation after.